navipartner/npcore-partners/Documentation/public/retail/posunit/howto/POSInsertInitialFloat.md

 4. Click on the function **Insert Initial Float** found in the menu.
 This opens the page **POS Payment Bin Set Float**.
 5. Click **Edit List**.
 6. Find the payment methods that need a float, select the field **Amount**, and input the floats.

 > [!NOTE]
 > Use foreign currencies in their own denomination.
 Do not convert foreign currencies into the local currency value in the **Amount** field.

 7. Ensure that all floats are set correctly.
    This action can not be reversed or re-done once the function is concluded.
-8. Click OK.
+8. Click **OK**.
    The float is now set for this payment bin.

 ### Related links

 - [**POS units**](../explanation/POSUnit.md)
 - [**Create a new POS unit (by using the existing one for reference)**](./createnew.md)
 - [**Configure an opening mechanism for a POS unit cash drawer**](./ConfigureCashDrawerOpening.md)